Tim Myers

-Tim Myers (born November 30, 1984) is an American musician, singer-songwriter, and record producer born in Orange, California.
-He's had over 600 synchs in TV/Film and commercials and has written and produced songs for Aloe Blacc, Capital Cities, Barns Courtney, American Authors, Rooney, Kesha, Echosmith, OneRepublic, Welshly Arms, Joy Williams (The Civil Wars), James Arthur, Phillip Phillips, Hailee Steinfeld, Ruelle, Michelle Branch, Five for Fighting, Lenka, Meiko, and others.
-He has 16 Gold and Platinum albums and singles that he has written for or produced.
-He is also a former member of the multi-platinum band OneRepublic.
-As a solo artist his single "Lover My Love" reached #5 on the Billboard Dance Charts on October 28, 2017.
-He is founder of Palladium Records, which has signed over 30 artists.
+Timothy Myers (born November 30, 1984) is an American musician, singer-songwriter, and record producer, best known as a founding member of OneRepublic.
+The founder of Palladium Records, Myers has had sixteen gold and platinum records that he has written or produced.

+With over six hundred songs used in television film, and commercials, he has written and produced songs for artists including Aloe Blacc, Capital Cities, Barns Courtney, American Authors, Rooney, Kesha, Echosmith, OneRepublic, Welshly Arms, Joy Williams (The Civil Wars), James Arthur, Phillip Phillips, Hailee Steinfeld, Ruelle, Michelle Branch, Five for Fighting, Lenka, and Meiko.